 Find the full recipe with ingredient proportions, detailed instructions, and a video tutorial in the printable form at the bottom of the post.

 Make the eggy cloud – The first thing I do is separate the egg whites from the yolks.
-I then add the whites and a pinch of cream of tartar into an electric mixer, and I blend those up until they form stiff peaks.
+I then add the whites and a pinch of cream of tartar to an electric mixer and blend until stiff peaks form.

-Mix it up – In the same bowl, I add in the cream cheese, and I mix, mix, mix until that’s nice and soft.
+Mix it up – In the same bowl, I add in the cream cheese, and I mix, mix, mix until the batter is nice and soft.
 Then I add in one yolk at a time and blend.
-The last step in this mixing phase is to add in the cinnamon, stevia and some salt to balance everything out.
+The last step in this mixing phase is to add in the cinnamon, stevia, and salt to balance everything out.

 Fold – Before this step, I always take a deep breath because you need to really be calm to fold the batter correctly — which means gently.
-Avoid overmixing!
+Fold together until smooth, but avoid overmixing!

-Cook – Finally, I grease up a non-stick pan with some olive oil and I scoop in the batter into beautiful circular medallions.
-These cook for about 2-3 minutes per side over medium heat until they’re perfectly golden crispy.
+Cook – Finally, I grease up a non-stick pan with some olive oil, and I scoop in the batter into beautiful circular medallions.
+These griddle cakes cook for about 2-3 minutes per side over medium heat until they’re perfectly golden crispy.
 Stack ’em up and enjoy!

 Recipe Variations